This course is a work-related one year study programme that gives you a balance of specific public service knowledge, understanding and skills.

-- Improve Maths and English in preparation for a Uniformed Public Services application or progression to a level 3 course.
+- Improve your Maths and English in preparation for a Uniformed Public Services application or progression to a Level 3 course.

 Minimum entry requirements

-Four GCSEs grade D or grade 3 to include:
+Four GCSEs grades 3 and above to include:

-If you have previously taken a foundation course you should have achieved at least a Merit.
+If you have previously taken a Foundation course you should have achieved at least a Pass.

 What can I do with this qualification?